airfs: A Python library for cloud and remote file Systems¶

 airfs can also access any publicly accessible file via HTTP/HTTPS (Read only).

-- Cloud objects are not seekable in write mode.
+- Storage objects may not be seekable in write mode.

-- Cloud objects must be written entirely at once.
+- Storage objects may be written entirely at once.

-- Cloud objects are not locked when accessed.
+- Storage objects may not be locked when accessed.

-- The cloud object attributes available are more limited.
+- Storage object attributes available may be more limited.